dylan1218/SECDataParseVBA/README.md

-Example use to instantly query array of data into excel from SQL server (current assets for all SEC filers as of 20180331):
+Example use to instantly query array of data into excel from SQL server (current assets for selected SEC filers as of 20180331):
 ![alt text](https://github.com/dylan1218/SECDataParseVBA/blob/master/ExampleArrayResult.PNG)